shizuniik/shizuniik/README.md

 - 👋 Hi, I’m @shizuniik.
-- 👀 I’m interested in developing games and AR apps.
+- 👀 I’m interested in developing AR/VR apps and games.
 - 🌱 I’m currently learning more about Unity3D and AR development.
-- 💞️ I’m looking to collaborate on Unity3D/AR projects.
+- 💞️ I’m looking to collaborate on Unity3D projects.
 <!---- 📫 How to reach me ...--->

 <!---